eclipse-che/che-docs/src/main/pages/setup-kubernetes/kubernetes-config.md

 If `terminationGracePeriodSeconds` have been explicitly set in Kubernetes / OpenShift recipe it will not be overridden by the environment variable.

+## Che Workspace Unrecoverable Events

+By default, if one of the following Kubernetes / OpenShift events (`Failed Mount` / `Failed Scheduling` / `Failed`) occurs during a startup, workspace will be immediately terminated before timeout.
+For changing or disabling (via a blank value) default unrecoverable events the following environment variable should be used:

+`CHE_INFRA_KUBERNETES_WORKSPACE_UNRECOVERABLE_EVENTS`

 {% include links.html %}